top of page

 IMG_3512 2.JPG

-in plastic bag in the crisper drawer for up to two weeks.
+• Keep in plastic bag in the crisper drawer for up to two weeks.
 Will store longer if greens are removed.

 • These are onions harvest straight from the field which have yet to be cured like the onions you normally buy in the grocery store.
-Without curing, the onions are much more mild and sweet and can be eaten raw without that spicy, tear-causing bite of raw onion.
-Thinly slice into salads, make fresh salsa, quick pickle, or use as you would normally in cooking.
-Some people cook the greens of the onions, or you can throw them in your freezer for future winter soups and stocks
+Without curing, the onions are much more mild and sweet and can be eaten raw without that spicy bite of a storage onion.

 • Ideal temp: 55°F for cured onions, or room temperature.
 Store cured onions on your counter in a cool, dark, dry place.
 Keep away from moisture.
 Storage life: 60-90+ days.

-• tore cured onions in a cool, dark, dry location in your house.
+• Store cured onions in a cool, dark, dry location in your house.
 A cabinet in your pantry or in a wooden crate in a closet can work fine.
 Will store for several months if the conditions are right.

-• Red onions tend to have a more mild flavor and are great eaten raw in salsas, salads and sandwiches, and yellow onions are a little spicier and sweeter and are well suited for cooking.
+• Red onions tend to have a more mild flavor and are great eaten raw in salsas, salads and sandwiches, where yellow onions are a little spicier and sweeter and are well suited for cooking.

 • Facebook